civo/docs/content/docs/compute/recovery-mode.md

 civo instance recovery-status INSTANCE_ID/HOSTNAME
 ```

-You can then access the instance by running
+You can then access the instance by running:

 ```sh
 civo instance vnc INSTANCE_ID/HOSTNAME --duration 2h
 ```

-After finishing what you need to do, you can put the instance out of recovery mode by running then reboot the instance again:
+After finishing what you need to do in the recovery mode console, you can disable recovery mode by running the following commands, which turn off recovery mode and reboot the instance to make it accessible as normal:

 ```sh
 civo instance recovery disable INSTANCE_ID/HOSTNAME